3D Printing

 We can print objects in one piece if they do not exceed the following dimensions:

-Of course you can glue your objects together afterwards to get bigger objects.
+Of course, you can also glue or stick your objects together afterwards to create larger objects.

 Prices